6 min read

-How to Use UK Government Resources to Build a Cybersecurity Career
+How to Use UK Government Cybersecurity Resources to Advance Your Security Career

 March 2026

-The UK’s best-kept cybersecurity secret is not a tool but a career map.
+UK government cybersecurity resources are the most underused career asset in the profession.
 While the government spends millions on national security tools, they have quietly built a professional framework that anyone can use to bridge the skills gap.

 The government’s response, consisting of a suite of publicly available tools and frameworks, remains largely unknown outside the civil service.
 That is your opportunity.
 Here is how to use these resources to benchmark your skills and map a path to the most in-demand roles in 2026.